Outdoor Sports & Recreation

 spezia square park

-Once the site of the Freiheit Building, built around 1913, Spezia Square Park now sits as a photographer’s dream.
+Once the site of the Freiheit Building in Duncan, built around 1913, Spezia Square Park now sits as a photographer’s dream.
 With a traditional white gazebo, antique clock, tree lined grassy surroundings, picnic tables, brick flower beds, and wonderfully designed old western facade backdrop with planked boardwalk, Spezia Square Park is the perfect place for a family picnic during your stay.

 greenlee county fairgrounds